Effect-TS/effect/packages/schema/README.md

 ### Optional Fields Primitives

-The `optional` API is based on two primitives: `pptionalToOptional` and `optionalToRequired`.
+The `optional` API is based on two primitives: `optionalToOptional` and `optionalToRequired`.
 These primitives are incredibly useful for defining property signatures with more precision.

 #### optionalToOptional

-The `pptionalToOptional` API is used to manage the transformation from an optional field to another optional field.
+The `optionalToOptional` API is used to manage the transformation from an optional field to another optional field.
 With this, we can control both the output type and the presence or absence of the field.

 For example a common use case is to equate a specific value in the source field with the absence of value in the destination field.

-Here's the signature of the `pptionalToOptional` API:
+Here's the signature of the `optionalToOptional` API:

 ```ts
 export const optionalToOptional = <FA, FI, FR, TA, TI, TR>(